aslak3/cpu32/README.md

   - ALUMI operates with an immediate longword operand extrated from the instruction stream, eg. add r0,r1,#123
   - ALUMQ operates with an embedded sign exteded 12 bit quantity inside the instruction word, eg. addq r0,r1,#2
   - Assembler provides shorthand versions, eg: add r0,#123 which is the same as: add r0,r0,#123
-* Conditional and uncoditional flow control, including calling subroutines and return: borrows the 15 conditions from ARM
+* Flow control, including calling subroutines and return: borrows the 15 conditions from ARM
+  - Jump and call subroutine through register
+  - Branch either with a 32 bit displacement or with a quick 12 bit displacement
+  - Return can also be conditional
 * Flags (currently just the four condition codes) can be manually ORed/ANDed
 * Nop and Halt instructions